 Take colored construction paper and cut it into large circles.
 Place them strategically around the room (based on the kid’s age level).
 The point of the game is to get around the room by only stepping on the construction paper.
 If you step off of it, you lose!
 This is great for working on kids’ gross motor skills.

 Take all the old crayons that are crushed or too short to use for coloring.
-You can use them to make new crayons or a candle if you have the right equipment.
+If you have the right equipment, you can use them to make new crayons or a candle.

 Turn on a song and sit in a circle.
 Each person takes a turn to move their hands and feet to the music, and everyone has to copy them.

-When you are stuck at home and can’t take toddlers or little kids to any fund venues or do outdoor activities, then you may feel like your kids are climbing the walls (and you can’t even go rock-climbing!).
-We may not be able to go to amusement parks, bouncing playhouses, trampoline places, or even indoor ice-skating.
+When you are stuck at home and can’t take toddlers or little kids to any fun venues or do any outdoor activities, you may feel like your kids are climbing the walls (and you can’t even go rock climbing!).
+We may not be able to go to amusement parks, bouncing playhouses, trampoline places, or even indoor ice skating.
 All these activities that used to be part of our winter schedule (when outdoor activities were challenging) are no longer safe.
 Summer was easier because we could take the kids outside for sidewalk chalk, bubbles, water activities, and other fun outdoor games.

 Now, we are stuck inside.
 It is hard for moms (and dads) everywhere.
 I get it.
 I am struggling as well.
 Some of these activities may seem silly or a waste of time, but kids don’t care how stupid or silly an activity is.
 They care that you are trying to have fun with them.